PureMagic: A Dynamic Scheduler for Lattice Surgery: PureMagic Scheduling

-In the Pure Magic approach, all ancilla patches not involved in the product scheduling continue to cultivate magic state.
-This approach both increases the rate of magic state cultivation and reduces the minimum number of additional qubits required to schedule a circuit.
-The number of simultaneously cultivating surface code patches no longer scales with the \emph{perimeter} of the chip (as in bus routing on distillation-factory architectures), but instead with the entire ancillary \emph{area} of the layout.
+Adopting the PureMagic approach transforms the layout as shown in Figure~\ref{fig:topology_comparison}: dedicated bus patches disappear, and all ancilla patches become dual-purpose regions capable of both cultivation and routing.
+In the bus routing layout, the number of simultaneously cultivating patches scales with the \emph{perimeter} of the chip, since magic patches are placed along the grid boundary.
+In the PureMagic layout, every ancilla patch cultivates whenever it is not actively routing, so the number of cultivating patches scales with the entire ancillary \emph{area} of the layout.
 This decoupling is particularly pronounced for 2D surface code architectures, where the perimeter grows only as $O(\sqrt{N})$ while the area grows as $O(N)$.

-Another advantage of the Pure Magic approach is that it addresses the issue with the long-tailed exponential distribution of magic state cultivation, where a magic qubit could potentially take hundreds of cycles to cultivate a T state, resulting in wasted resources.
-With Pure Magic scheduling, long running cultivation is likely to be terminated by routing, and the most rapid cultivation attempts are favored.